How Many Pay Periods in a Year: Everything You Need to Know

 Determining how many pay periods in a year is based on the frequency and schedule an employer uses to run the company payroll and pay its employees.
 The pay period is the time in which an employee's work time is recorded and the employee is paid.

 What Is a Weekly Pay Period?

 A weekly pay period is just that: an employee is paid each week.
 This payment method is used often for employees who work an hourly schedule.

-- In some situations, an employee is paid for the time worked for the week at the end of the week.
+- In some situations, an employee is paid for time worked for the week at the end of that week.
 In other situations, the employee is paid in arrears, which means an employee turning in his time sheet at the end of the work week will be paid for that week the following week.

-- An employee who is paid weekly will have 52 paychecks in a year.
+- An employee who is paid weekly will typically have 52 paychecks in a year.
 Weekly pay is a benefit to employees as it allows for easier and more efficient management of personal finances.